How to buy IPO stock

 How do you buy IPO stock?
 First, understand the process: When a company goes public and issues stock, it wants to raise capital and make shares available to the public to purchase.
 The IPO is underwritten by an investment bank, broker-dealer or a group of investment banks and broker-dealers.
 They purchase the shares from the company and then sell (and distribute) the shares at the IPO to investors.
 Until the IPO happens, the company remains private.

 “The brokers find a home for the largest pieces.
-If there is a lot of interest, the shares go very easily into the hands of institutional investors,” says Rob Lutts, president and CIO of Cabot Money Management in Salem, Mass.
+If there is a lot of interest, the shares go very easily into the hands of institutional investors,” says Rob Lutts, president and CIO of Cabot Money Management in Salem, Massachusetts.

 The goal of an IPO in the first place is to raise a certain amount of capital for the company to run its business, so selling a million shares to an institutional investor is much more efficient than finding 1,000 individuals to purchase the same amount.